fmargairaz/rtd-tutorial/docs/source/tech/QES-Winds.rst

        </sensor>
    </metParams>

-Figure `9 <#fig:canopy>`__ shows velocity magnitude contour with overlaying velocity vectors of the initial velocity field created by the aforementioned example of the urban canopy profile.
+Figure `[fig:canopy] <#fig:canopy>`__ shows velocity magnitude contour with overlaying velocity vectors of the initial velocity field created by the aforementioned example of the urban canopy profile.

 .. figure:: Images/canopy_y_101.png
-   name: fig:canopy

    Velocity magnitude contour with overlaying velocity vectors in a vertical plane at :math:`y=101\ \si{\meter}` for initial velocity